Placeholder-Software/Dissonance/docs/Tutorials/UsingIMicrophoneSubscriber.md

             reset = _reset;
         }

         // A reset occurred on the other thread.
-Whatever is processing the audio should
+Whatever is processing the
-        // be reset as well.
-For example if you are writing to a file, the handle shold
+        // audio should be reset as well.
+For example if you are writing to
-        // be flushed and closed here.
+        // a file, the file handle shold be flushed and closed here. if (reset)
-        if (reset)
             ResetAudioProcessing();